 2019 Masters champion: Tiger Woods finished 13 under to beat Xander Schauffele, Brooks Koepka and Dustin Johnson by one stroke.

-Major moment: Tiger Woods’ epic win in the early afternoon on Sunday (tee times were moved up to beat an incoming storm) was hailed as a comeback for the ages, and more than a year later that still feels like a fair characterization.
+Major moment: Tiger Woods’ epic win in the early afternoon on Sunday (tee times were moved up to beat an incoming storm) was hailed as a comeback for the ages.
 Winning the green jacket in 2019 was his first major title in 11 years and first Masters win in 14 years.

 2018 Masters champion: Patrick Reed shot 15 under to beat Rickie Fowler by one stroke.